agmm/taffydb/README.md

       .supplant("<tr><td>{name}</td><td>{price}</td></tr>");

 ## Use it in Node.JS
-Node is easy to use in Node.JS.
+TaffyDB is easy to use in Node.JS.
 Simply install using `npm` and `require` the
 package:

     $ npm install --production taffy